sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

         }
       }

+## Access Token as JWT Bearer
+This profile requires an Access Token to be in JWT form.
+This is in line with the underlying OAuth2 NL-Gov [[OAuth2.NLGov]] profile.

+Using a JWT formatted Access Token allows any Relying Party to consume and verify a token without the need for introspection, thus reducing the dependency on an interaction with an external endpoint.
+As a result this may reduce load and availability requirements on the OpenID Provider.
+Furthermore, it provides a more uniform format over Access Token, ID Token, UserInfo response and introspection response.

+Note that ID Token and UserInfo response are primarily intended for the Client.
+The Access Token is primarily intended for consumption by a Resource Server.
+Introspection response is for usage by the requestor of an Introspection, which can be either a Client or Resource Server.
+The Resource Server is normally not considered as an actor in OpenID Connect, but OpenID Providers will often act as Authorization Servers.
+In the case of Service Intermediation this is applicable by definition.
+This profile does not directly place any constraints on the placement of claims in various tokens or response messages.
+Claims may be placed in any of the four tokens/response messages, unless explicitly specified otherwise.
+This allows for maximum flexibility and interoperability.

 ## UserInfo Endpoint
 OpenID Providers MUST support the UserInfo Endpoint and, at a minimum, the sub (subject) claim.
 It is expected that the sub claim will remain pseudonymous in